Nicktz/Rbot/README.md

 You can override the parameters to save this to a specific directory.
 See ?Add\_Bot

-If you chose the default path, your bot's information is saved under the name you entered into the console prompt, with the prefix Rbots\_. you can now use the following to send messages from R to your newly created bot:
+If you chose the default path, your bot's information is saved under the name you entered into the console prompt, with the prefix .Rbots\_. you can now use the following to send messages from R to your newly created bot:

 ``` r